Abhinav-Peddemoni/Executive-Management-Consumer-Goods-SQL/README.md

 Task:

 1. Check ‘ad-hoc-requests.pdf’ - there are 10 ad hoc requests for which the business needs insights.
-2. You need to run a SQL query to answer these requests.
+2. Wrote SQL queries to answer these requests.
 3. The target audience is top-level management.